⮌ back to flashbacks

 "Sometimes I can't believe it when you say you used to cook for yourself every day."

-He lowered the book and rested on his elbow.
+He closed the book and rested on his elbow.
 "I never said I cooked well, just that I kept myself fed while my parents were at work."

 "On pancaked sausages?"